 The Queensland Science Network is a collaboration between the State’s non-government scientific and natural history societies to promote science activities and to share knowledge.
 One index page has been allocated to each member society, along with a central News stand, Events calendar and Resources library.
 Most content however will be found on their organisations’ home pages, to which this site directs inquiries.

 The site is not intended to promote local environmental campaigns.
-New groups are added by decision of the Council of The Royal Society of Queensland, on the advice of the existing member groups.
-The site is at an early stage of construction.
+New groups are added by decision of The Royal Society of Queensland, host of the site.

-The rationale behind the Network was nicely expressed in a 2021 CSIRO report, Australia’s Biosecurity Future; unlocking the next generation of resilience:
+The rationale behind QSN was nicely expressed in a CSIRO report, Australia’s Biosecurity Future; unlocking the next generation of resilience:

-The scope of the Queensland Science Network is much broader than biosecurity, but the principle of collaborative gathering of knowledge applies throughout.
+The scope of the Network is much broader than biosecurity, but the principle of collaborative gathering of knowledge applies throughout.